hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 A huge, yet often not considered, aspect of success in the creation of an abstraction is whether or not the stakeholders involved can learn how to communicate with the abstraction.
 This doesn't mean that they understand it: domain experts often need to build abstractions that don't translate well outside of said domain, but that doesn't mean they can't be used to communicate outside the domain.
 In fact, the ability to communicate the abstraction outside of the domain in which it "belongs" is likely one of the most important success criteria for determining the longevity of the abstraction in the organisation.
-As the abstraction goes from being an innovation to a novelty to a product to a commodity, you're going to see the scope of who utilizes it in the company widen over time.
+As the abstraction goes from being an innovation to a novelty to a product to a commodity, you're going to see the scope of who utilises it in the company widen over time.

 Stepping back for a brief moment, though, what's really happening here is that you have the people who are going to be using the abstraction, and the people that are building the abstraction; importantly, they are two separate groups of people.
 One of the biggest force multipliers of programming comes from the fact that those two people are the _same group_.
 When they are not the same group, a ton of the magic of programming goes away and you're going to need to learn how to actually think in terms of group and social dynamics and investigate ways to improve those.

-A very handy thing to utilize for this is [Liberating Structures](https://www.liberatingstructures.com/ls-menu/).
+A very handy thing to utilise for this is [Liberating Structures](https://www.liberatingstructures.com/ls-menu/).
 Liberating structures work at the level of how people meet, plan, decide, and work together in order to make things go better.
 In other words, they're exactly what you want and they help you build up the layers of understanding an abstraction bit by bit _with_ the people who are going to be using it, rather than despite them.